-Journals and Required Meditation (Zazen) (Integrated into Final Paper): Once meditation instruction occurs, students are expected to meditate 15-30 minutes five days a week.
-Students will also be required to do one half-day or one full day Zen sitting.
+Journals and Required Meditation (Zazen) (Integrated into Final Paper): Once meditation instruction occurs, students are expected to meditate 10-25 minutes five days a week.
 These experiences will be integrated into class work and your final paper.
-In addition, beginning in the third week you will choose a precept to work with for four weeks.
-Then, in the seventh week you will develop a personal koan to work with for four weeks.
+In addition, beginning in the second week you will choose a precept to work with for two weeks.
+Then, in the fourth week you will develop a personal koan to work with for two weeks.
 You will be expected to keep a journal with a minimum of three entries per week that address your meditation experience and your precept or koan.
 Further instructions will be handed out in class on the day of training.
-Your experience itself will not be graded, but your good faith effort and recording of your experience will.
-In addition, you will not be able to do the final project without having meditated.
-If journals and regular meditation have been done, then grading of the final project will begin at 100 out of 100.
-If they have not been done, grading will begin at 80 out of 100 for the final project and of course it will be difficult to do well anyway since your direct experience is a key component of the final project.
+You will not be able to do the final project without having meditated.
+Your direct experience is a key component of the final project.